aefimov/omnibar/README.md

+##Safari 6.x
+Since Safari 6 have omnibar on board, this extension maybe obsolete and you can remove it (especially you not need custom Search Engines).
+But it still can be used if you requires to use non standard (Google, Yahoo, Bing) search engines.

+##Safari 5.x
 This extension support search from location bar without installing any native plugins into your system.
 It simple javascript extension based on Safari 5 API.